“ Wintter ex Monachi ”

 Catalog Book to the Exhibition

-Niemeyer 15-16, II; Nagler 10, 1 & 2. – Wide-margined impressions on buff paper from the 44-sheet Augsburg omnibus edition Schwerdt III, 190, a ( “Rare”, 1928 ) of 1821 the earliest, whose marvelous printing qualities reveal the small editions and had Schwerdt frequently yet erroneously infer proofs before the letter.
+Niemeyer 15-16, II; Nagler 10, 1 & 2. – Wide-margined impressions on strong paper from the 44-sheet Augsburg omnibus edition Schwerdt III, 190, a ( “Rare”, 1928 ) of 1821 the earliest, whose marvelous printing qualities reveal the small editions and had Schwerdt frequently yet erroneously infer proofs before the letter.
 But already on occasion of the here otherwise not provable 137-sheet complete edition Weigel 21336 this stated 1857: “Most sheets very rare.” – Slightly foxed margins.

 The quite outstandingly atmospheric opening pendants